honeycombio/refinery/refinery_config.md

 - Type: `stringarray`
 - Example: `trace.parent_id,parentId`

+### `SpanNames`

+`SpanNames` is the list of field names to use for the span ID.

+The first field in the list that is present in an event will be used as the span ID.

+- Eligible for live reload.
+- Type: `stringarray`
+- Example: `trace.span_id,spanId`

 ## gRPC Server Parameters

 `GRPCServerParameters` controls the parameters of the gRPC server used to receive OpenTelemetry data in gRPC format.